 Object detection and recognition

-Object detection and recognition are fundamental tasks in computer vision that involve identifying and localizing objects within images or video frames and recognizing their class or category.
+Object detection and recognition are fundamental tasks in computer vision that involve identifying and localising objects within images or video frames and recognising their class or category.
 These tasks are essential for various applications, including autonomous driving, surveillance, augmented reality, robotics, and image retrieval.
 Here’s an overview of object detection and recognition:

 Object Detection: